-How to Change DNS Server in Windows 10 and 11
+How to Change DNS Server in Windows 10 and 11 (All Methods)

-| Provider | Primary | Secondary | Notes |
+| Provider | Primary | Secondary | Features |

 |---|---|---|---|